Outside, it was deserted.

 ‘It doesn’t matter.
 I am firm on not telling you.’

 ‘Okay.
 Fine.’
-Sila looked out the window, saw nothing but old men and came back to the Chinese stone.
+Sila looked out the window, saw nothing but vacant old men and quickly came back to the comfort of the Chinese stone.
 ‘Why not?’

 ‘… … … … … … …’

 ‘Ne, I really think I might.
 Fuck it, I do.
 I mean, you weren’t the only one on that hill last night.
 You ever wonder what I was doing up there?’

 ‘Fine, look at your pics, I wouldn’t tell you anyway.’